paczos/edami-hac-python/README.md

 It would be possible to retrieve the full tree structure from this form in `O(n)` time.

 ### Performance
 The algorithm was ran 100 times using two different sizes of input data frame.
+In the table there are measurements of execution time in ms.

  |expr|min|lq|mean|median|uq|max|neval|
  |---|---|---|---|---|---|---|---|